fabiankaraben/docsarchive-dev/content/typescript/5.2/whats-new/typescript-5-2.md

 ## `using` Declarations and Explicit Resource Management {#using-declarations-and-explicit-resource-management}

-TypeScript 5.2 adds support for the upcoming [Explicit Resource Management](https://github.com/tc39/proposal-explicit-resource-management) feature in ECMAScript.
+TypeScript 5.2 adds support for the upcoming [Explicit Resource Management ↗](https://github.com/tc39/proposal-explicit-resource-management) feature in ECMAScript.
 Let’s explore some of the motivations and understand what the feature brings us.

 It’s common to need to do some sort of “clean-up” after creating an object.